Optimizing FL Studio performance

 - Bridged plugins - Make sure you are not bridging plugins unnecessarily.
 There are two common causes:

 - VST library mismatches - Make sure you are using plugins that match your version of FL Studio (32 or 64 Bit).
-Some people switch to FL Studio 64 Bit while their VST library is still 32 Bit.
-If FL Studio can't find 64 Bit equivalents of the plugins it will bridge 32 Bit versions to 64 Bit mode.
+Some people switch to FL Studio 64 Bit while their VST library is still 32 Bit OR they unnecessarily run the 32 Bit version on a 64 Bit system with mainly 64 Bit plugins.
+If FL Studio can't find 64 Bit equivalents of the plugins it will bridge 32 Bit versions to 64 Bit mode and vice versa.
 This uses more CPU than 32 Bit plugin on FL Studio 32 Bit or 64 Bit plugins on FL Studio 64 Bit.

 - Incorrect Wrapper settings - Make sure you don't have Wrapper Processing > Make bridged activated where it is not needed or intended.
 The wrapper remembers settings, so deselect it for each plugin with Autosave activated.
 Bridging uses about 2% extra per plugin, so a couple won't matter but 10+ definitely will.
 Bridged plugins may also just behave badly causing pops, glitches and possibly crashes.
 Make sure to install 32/64 Bit versions of ALL plugins to match FL Studio.
 For more details see FL Studio 32 vs 64 Bit FAQ